miho/VRL-Documentation/vrl-studio/debugging.md

       value = value;
     }

-To fix this issue, change it to:
+Now fix this issue bychanging it to:

     public void aMethod(int value) {
       this.value = value;
     }

-This is necessary as the parameter of the method has the same name as the ember variable.
+This is necessary as the parameter of the method has the same name as the member variable.
 To distinguish them, it it necessary to use `this.value`.

 You may now repeat the assignment of the `obj` variable and check that it correctly sets the member variable.
+Assuming that you called the `aMethod()` with input value `2` this is the shell output:

+    VRL:> obj = sh.getObject(clipboard[0])
+    out:> eu.mihosoft.vrl.user.MemberObject@398a9f36
+    VRL:> obj.value
+    out:> 2
+    VRL:>

 ## Further Reading ##